Colombia–Ecuador relations: Andean diplomatic crisis (2008)

 On March 1, 2008, the Colombian military launched an attack against FARC in the border area between Colombia and Ecuador, which ended with the death of some 19 guerrillas including the group's second in command Raul Reyes and one Colombian soldier.
 The attack targeted a guerrilla camp some 1.8 km inside Ecuadorian territory.

 Colombian president Álvaro Uribe called the Ecuadorian president Rafael Correa, arguing that Colombian forces had crossed the border during combat in pursuit of the guerrillas.
 Correa said he would investigate the events and later accused the Colombian president of being either misinformed or lying to him.
 The accusation was based on the information provided by the Ecuadorian army in the bombed area, describing what Correa later called a "massacre".
 According to the Ecuadorian president, bodies in their underwear or pajamas were found in the guerrilla camp, indicating that they would have been sleeping at the time of the bomb raid and that there was no "hot pursuit" as president Uribe had informed him hours earlier.
 The Ecuadorian president decided then to recall his ambassador in Bogotá for consultations.
 The Colombian government subsequently apologized for its actions while accusing the Ecuadorian government of giving safe conduct to the FARC.
 The Organization of American States authorized the Colombia-Ecuador Good Offices Mission to promote the re-establishment of trust among the two governments through confidence building measures and prevent and verify any border incidents.

 Reacting to the event, President of Venezuela, Hugo Chávez stated that if Colombia launched a similar operation within Venezuelan borders he would consider it a casus belli and verbally attacked the Colombian president.
 Chávez ordered ten Venezuelan national guard battalions to the Colombia-Venezuela border and closed its embassy in Bogotá.
 Chávez also offered his support to Ecuadorian president Correa.

-Purported plans to destabilize Colombia

-In a press conference held on March 3, 2008, the Colombian National Police chief Oscar Naranjo claimed that their intelligence service had confiscated three computers from Raúl Reyes with extensive information purportedly detailing a close relationship between the FARC and the governments of Hugo Chávez and Rafael Correa.
-The police chief stated that these documents proved that the Ecuadorian government agreed with Reyes to provide safe conduct for him in Ecuadorian territory.
-He also accused Venezuela of having plans to destabilize the Colombian government and a plan to provide uranium to the FARC and produce a dirty bomb.

-These claims are denied by the Ecuadorian government sustaining that the little contact they had with FARC was well known by the Colombian government, and it was for humanitarian purposes only.
-In a visit to Brazil, Correa made a comparison by pointing out that president of France, Sarkozy is also in contact with FARC, and yet nobody would even think to accuse him of such things.
-Venezuela rejected the accusations by sarcastically saying that from these computers would come out every document the Colombian government decides they need.